Würzburg

 Tax included

-The Saarstein Castle winery sits high above Serrig, a wine village on the upper Saar River.
-The lord of the castle is Christian Ebert, a passionate winemaker and hunter.
-His father, Dieter Ebert, a farmer from Brandenburg, bought the old hunting castle in 1956 after losing his property in the war.
-Built...
-Following the course of the Saar through the Saarland to Rhineland-Palatinate, at the height of the Serrig weir, you will find the first winery on the Saar: the Würzberg winery.
-It is located in Serrig, a wine village on the upper Saar River.
-The Heimes family currently cultivates around 17 hectares of vines in their two monopole vineyards, Serriger Herrenberg and Serriger Würzberg, and since 2019 also in the world-famous Ockfener Bockstein vineyard.
-The majority of the vineyard area (11 hectares) is classically Riesling, but the winery is a Burgundy specialist on the Saar and has cultivated 3 hectares of Pinot Blanc (Weißburgunder) since 1980.
-Furthermore, it was also the first winery on the Saar to cultivate the French grape variety Auxerrois (named after the French city of Auxerre in Burgundy) on 1.5 hectares.
-A small amount of Pinot Gris (Grauburgunder) now rounds out the white grape variety spectrum of the estate.
-In addition, the Heimes family owns a 1-hectare plot of Pinot Noir (planted in 1986), which, at 35 years old, is one of the oldest on the Saar!
-They are located in a particularly steep and warm section of the Serriger Würzberg.
-The red, iron-rich slate soil warms up during the day and releases the heat to the grapes at night.
-This results in powerful and expressive white and red wines in this location above the Saar, characterized by their intensely spicy aroma.
-Hence the name "Würzberg".
-It begins at the height of the Saar at the railway tracks and then extends over 200 m upwards.
-This creates various microclimates within the vineyard, each ideally suited for the production of different wine types.
-The winery's other monopole vineyard, the Serriger Herrenberg, is located to the left of the Würzberg.
-This extremely steep south-southwest facing vineyard, with its skeletal-rich blue slate soils, differs significantly from the quartzite-rich red slate soil of the Würzberg.
-This results in slightly more elegant, finer-aroma Rieslings with pronounced minerality.
-Both vineyards are certified as VDP.
-GROSSE LAGE and some vines over 70 years old still stand in the plots.
-They can almost exclusively be cultivated by hand, as the steep vineyards are supported by slate walls, some up to 10 m high and over 2 km long in total.
-A slate staircase over 200 meters high also leads from the Saar up to the edge of the forest.
-The total of 32 hectares of land, including vineyards, meadows, forest, the estate park, as well as the winery with its cellar, wine shop and residential building, are now designated as the "Würzberg Monument Zone".
-The winery also has a spacious holiday apartment, from which you have a magnificent view of the estate park and the Kasteler Klause on the other side of the Saar.
-To understand how this work of art could come into being, it is worth taking a look at the eventful history of the winery:
+Following the course of the Saar through the Saarland into Rhineland-Palatinate, one encounters the first winery on the Saar, Weingut Würtzberg, at the height of the Serrig lock and weir.
+It is located in Serrig, a wine village on the upper reaches of the Saar.
+Here, the Heimes family currently cultivates around 17 hectares of vines in their two monopolistic vineyards, Serriger Herrenberg and Serriger Würtzberg, and since 2019, also in the world-renowned Ockfener Bockstein site.
+The majority of the vineyard area, 11 hectares, is traditionally planted with Riesling, but the winery is the Burgundy specialist on the Saar, and thus, in addition to Riesling, has also been cultivating 3 hectares of Pinot Blanc since 1980.
+Furthermore, it was also the first winery on the Saar to plant the French grape variety Auxerrois (named after the French city of Auxerre in Burgundy) on 1.5 hectares.
+A small amount of Pinot Gris now rounds off the white grape varietal spectrum of the estate.
+In addition, the Heimes family owns a 1-hectare parcel of Pinot Noir (planted in 1986), which, at 35 years old, is among the oldest on the Saar!
+These vines are located in a particularly steep and warm parcel of the Serriger Würtzberg.
+The red, iron-rich slate soil heats up during the day and releases its warmth to the grapes at night.
+This results in powerful and expressive white and red wines in this location above the Saar, characterized by their intensely spicy aromas.
+Hence the name "Würtzberg" (meaning "spice mountain").
+It begins at the level of the Saar by the railway tracks and then rises over 200 meters in height.
+This creates various microclimates within the vineyard, each ideally suited for the production of a wide range of wine types.
+The winery's other monopolistic site, the Serriger Herrenberg, is located to the left of the Würtzberg.
+This equally extremely steep south-southwest facing site differs significantly with its skeletal blue slate soils from the quartzite-rich red slate soil of the Würtzberg.
+Here, somewhat more elegant, finely fragrant Rieslings with pronounced minerality are produced.
+Both vineyards are VDP.
+GROSSE LAGE certified, and some vines over 70 years old are still standing in these parcels.
+They are almost exclusively cultivated by hand, as the steep vineyards are supported by slate walls, some up to 10 meters high and over 2 kilometers long in total.
+There is also a slate staircase over 200 meters in elevation leading from the Saar up to the edge of the forest.
+The total 32 hectares of land, including vineyards, meadows, forest, the estate park, as well as the winery with its press house, vinotheque, and residence, are today designated as the "Würtzberg Monument Zone."
+The winery also houses a spacious holiday apartment, from which one has a magnificent view of the estate park and the Kasteler Klause located on the other side of the Saar.
+To understand how this complete work of art came into being, it is worth taking a look at the winery's eventful history:

-"The first white and red Burgundies of the Saar"
+»The first white and red Burgundies from the Saar«

 "Low-acid Saar wines"